 I find March to June the worst months to shop for quality produce.
 I am already tired of squash, kale and citrus.
-Asparagus – I broiled it and added to a soup.
-I had enough of smelly toilet trips.
+Asparagus – I made broiled asparagus with garlic and vegan asparagus soup.
+I had enough of fragrant bathroom trips.
 For almost 3 weeks I couldn’t find organic apples and now that I did they cost an arm and a leg.
 As I glance through magazines and blogs mentioning spring’s produce bounty I am honestly puzzled where do those people live?!
 Or are they talking about new greenhouse’s crops?

 On Monday, as I was frantically looking through produce shelves for affordable, filling and pesticide free vegetables, I saw a head of organic cauliflower for $4.88.
 I grabbed 2 with no actual plan in mind.
 This is why meal planning doesn’t work for me.
 I plan my meals based on what I was able to find at the store which in turn yields a constant stream of new recipes for iFOODreal.
 I cook what we eat.
 I barely have an editorial calendar for my blog because I cook depending on what I feel like.
 To me, cooking is a creative process which needs inspiration.
 If I wake up and feel like rolling some coconut balls or smothering salmon in cheese, I want to do only that.
 The day I wake up and drag myself into the kitchen to cook something I have to to someone else’s liking, this blog becomes a job, and I stop it right there.

 For quite a while I have had an idea to make roasted smashed cauliflower just like small potatoes but with cauliflower instead.
 I knew if I sprinkled cheese on top it would melt and create this burnt thin crust I remember as a kid when mom made her meat a la French style.